-Please contact us if you would like to buy some of our legendary wines, book a tasting or just come and explore our beautiful farm.
-Our trading hours are Mondays-Fridays from 09:00-16:00.
+Please contact us using the e-form below if you are looking at purchasing wine, book a tasting or just come and explore our beautiful farm.

 |Tel: +27 21 873 1625